Background

 -You get it from the sun.
 However, many people don’t get enough of it.

--Foods that have vitamin D include fortified milk and fatty fishes.
+-Foods that have vitamin D include fortified milk and fatty fish.

 -For many people, a Vitamin D supplement is a good idea.
 Talk with your doctor about it.